cyniphile/blog/_posts/2021-12-1-biology-rust.md

 So far I've been ignoring one of the most important speed factors in modern programming: parallelism.
 It's always slightly painful to see my six-core Intel i7 running at, well, 1/6 capacity!

-I decided to try out the newish [ray](https://github.com/ray-project/ray) package to parallelize my Python code.
-I ran into some gotchas, but the [tutorials](https://docs.ray.io/en/latest/ray-design-patterns/fine-grained-tasks.html) were generally helpful.
-The code for finding reverse palindromes ended up being reasonably similar to the single-threaded version, though it requires an extra parameter `BATCH_SIZE` which needs be tuned to optimally slice up work into chunks:
+I decided to try out the newish [ray](https://github.com/ray-project/ray) package to parallelize my Python code[^12].
+The code for finding reverse palindromes ended up being reasonably similar to the single-threaded version, though it requires an extra `BATCH_SIZE` parameter which needs be tuned to optimally slice up work into chunks:

 ``` python
 import ray